-It’s a pleasure to announce Efemia Chela, an award-winning writer of short stories based in Johannesburg, South Africa, as the Quay Words/ English PEN digital writer-in-residence for February 2021.
+Efemia Chela, an award-winning writer of short stories based in Johannesburg, South Africa, was the Quay Words/ English PEN digital writer-in-residence for February 2021.

-Throughout her residency, Efemia will meet and work with writers at workshops and reading events.
-There will also be an opportunity to take part in an exciting online ‘Choose your own adventure’ writing activity, based on an original story concept by Efemia about historic Exeter.
-This activity is aimed at honing your craft and will prompt you to go back a step and redraft if you hit a dead end.
-Details of how to get involved can be found below.
+Throughout her residency, Efemia met and worked with writers at workshops and reading events.
+She also ran an exciting online ‘Choose your own adventure’ writing activity, based on an original story concept by Efemia about historic Exeter.

 Efemia Chela is a Zambian-Ghanaian writer and editor.
 In 2014 her debut story, ‘Chicken’, was shortlisted for the Caine Prize for African Writing.
 In 2018 she was the Andrew Mellon Writer-in-Residence at Rhodes University.
 Her writing has appeared in places like the Johannesburg Review of Books, Pen Passages: Africa, Wasafiri and New Internationalist amongst others.
 She currently lives in Johannesburg, South Africa.